 Thailand celebrates the birthday of the country’s Queen, so it takes place on whatever date the current queen celebrates her birthday.
 It’s a national holiday, with parades, concerts and fireworks.

-Can you believe some designers actually developed coordinated clothing collections for Mother and Daughter back in the forties and fifties.
-The latter a decade where young people were desperate to forge their own identity and stop being mini versions of the adults in their lives.
+Can you believe some designers actually developed coordinated clothing collections for Mother and Daughter back in the forties and fifties?
+The latter, particularly, was a decade where young people were desperate to forge their own identity and stop being mini versions of the adults in their lives.

-For some reason not so common for boys and their mums to be coordinated.
-Either way I can't see this particular trend gaining popularity again anytime soon.
+For some reason, it was not so common for boys and their mums to be coordinated.
+Either way, I can't see this particular trend gaining popularity again anytime soon.

-True vintage gifts for mums who love to create kooky looks from authentic original pieces.
+And some true vintage gifts for mums who love to create kooky looks from authentic original pieces: